The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The Story Behind the Sacred Well

-This day is popular for being the Lughnasadh Festival; the Harvest Fair of God Lugh, as we previously mentioned.
+This day is popular for being the Lughnasadh Festival, the Harvest Fair of God Lugh, as we previously mentioned.

 The Intertwined Story of the Goddess-Saint Brigid

 Through the Pagan times, Brigid was the Goddess of many elements and worshipped.
-Eventually, Brigid started showing up as the Catholic Saint of Kildare, as her the Celtic Goddess of Hearth slowly faded away.
+Eventually, Brigid started showing up as the Catholic Saint of Kildare, as the Celtic Goddess of Hearth slowly faded away.

 People were confused by that transformation, finding it hard to connect the missing dots between the two characters.
 Scholars have finally confirmed that the two mythological characters are actually the same person.